Brainhack-Proceedings-2015/Margulies-AMX-Surfdist/brainhack-report.md

 \begin{figure}[h!]
   \includegraphics[width=0.47\textwidth]{figure-01}
   \caption{\label{keyfig}
-  (A) FreeSurfer labels delineated from the central and calcarine sulci depicted on the individual inflated surface.
-  (B) Schematic indicated the difference between the distance (C) and zones (D) analyses.
+  (A) Schematic illustrating the distance (B) and zone (C) analyses.
-  (C) Exact geodesic distance from the central sulcus on an individual pial surface.
+  (B) FreeSurfer labelsfrom the central and calcarine sulci depicted on the individual inflated surface (left), and the exact geodesic distance from the two labels presented on an individual pial surface (right).
-  (D) Zones based on proximity to the central (red) or calcarine (blue) sulci.
+  (C) Zones delineated based on proximity to the central (red) or calcarine (blue) sulci.
   }
 \end{figure}